 - Googling your book title + summary, for example “7 Habits of Highly Effective People summary”

 - Use a summary subscription like Blinkist or getAbstract

 Even if you spend only 10 minutes on your bike like I do, load your phone up with intellectually stimulating audio.
 Good sources could be:

 - TED talks (their app lets you pre-download audio so you don’t eat your mobile data)

 - Blinkist has some of their summaries in audio form

 Where caffeine makes many people anxious, green tea (especially Matcha tea) contains l-theanine.
 This aminoacid causes an increase in alpha brain waves in the brain.
 In practice this means that where coffee can induce anxiety, high quality green teas cause a relaxed focus without inducing sleepiness.
 This is also why l-theanine is available as a supplement to aid in relaxation and increasing cardiovascular health.

 Napping helps your mind refresh.
 It’s been shown that napping during learning increases learning speed.
-Your mind has a rhythm that determines when it gets sleepy and when it needs sleep: As you can see on average people feel more sleepy than usual between noon and 4 PM.
-This is a perfect time to have a nap, and will increase your alertness and productivity for the rest of the day.
-Personally I’ve has good results with post-workday naps too (around 6 PM).
+Your mind has a rhythm that determines when it gets sleepy and when it needs sleep:

 In fact, if you can cut it altogether.
 But if you can’t for whatever reason, just make sure not to have it during times where you need to focus.
 Sugar highs and the following lows are not good to keep your brain functioning smartly.
 What does work very well are fatty acids.
 Try to switch any sweet stuff during lunch for something more substantial like fish or eggs.